voytekresearch/Resources/README.md

 ## Coding
 If you will be writing code with the VoytekLab, please check out our [Coding Standard Operating Procedures](https://github.com/voytekresearch/Resources/wiki/Coding-SOP).

+## Lab travel and purchases
+Need to buy something, or pay for a trip to a conference, using lab funds?
+Read the [travel and purchases](https://github.com/voytekresearch/Resources/wiki/Lab-travel-and-purchases) page.

 ## Cluster Computing
 If you are running CPU-heavy code, it may be worth looking into running your code on a cluster.
 For more information, check out our [Cluster Computing](https://github.com/voytekresearch/Resources/tree/master/ClusterComputing) page.